metacall/gsoc-2025/README.md

 **Expected outcomes**: A complete tutorial written in markdown, with the code of the sample application developed, images and videos (or any other resource that can help to explain better the tutorial).

-**Possible mentors**: Vicente Eduardo Ferrer Garcia, Gil Arasa Verge
+**Possible mentors**: Vicente Eduardo Ferrer Garcia, Jose Antonio Dominguez, Thomas Rory Gummerson, Alexandre Gimenez Fernandez, Raj Aryan

 **Resources**:
  - MetaCall Install: https://github.com/metacall/install